scriptituk/tv-test-card-maker/README-beta.md

 There are many arguments to control block-inversion, including monospacing, padding, rounded corners, tracking.
 See also [font resources](#user-content-font-resources) and [colour syntax](#user-content-colour-syntax).

+For styled text, create it in a word processor and export to PDF, then use GS to convert to EPS using\
+`gs -sDEVICE=eps2write -o text.eps text.pdf`\
+and render it as a [custom image](#custom-images) instead.

 <details><summary>text arguments</summary>